 - 7.1 The Parish Council and this Neighbourhood Plan aim to achieve this vision by: - 1.
 A continuing programme of community consultation and engagement to enable residents' views to influence the evolution of the village. - 2.
 Developing and promoting policies that enhance the village environment its housing and commercial properties, its green spaces, and its network of footpaths and cycle paths and maintaining them in a well-kept and safe state. - 3.
-Encouraging the development and redevelopment of properties within the settlement/parish boundary which is sympathetic to the evolving character of the village. - 4.
+Encouraging the development and redevelopment of properties within the settlement/parish boundaryPlan Area which is sympathetic to the evolving character of the village. - 4.
 Ensuring that development and redevelopment is sustainable, respects the needs of residents and includes the appropriate infrastructure improvements to support any proposed changes (e.g. medical, roads, transport). - 5.
-Preserving the historic sites (recognised by English Heritage as of national importance) of Charlton Village with Foxcotte and the character of these sites, in particular the ancient burial ground. - 6.
-Resisting the urbanisation of the village environment and enhancement of the rural landscape. - 7.
-Promoting biodiversity in its wildlife habitats. - 8.
+Preserving the historic sites assets in the Plan Area (recognised by English-Heritage as of national importance) of Charlton Village with Foxcotte and the character of these sites, in particular the ancient burial ground. - 6.
+Resisting the urbanisation of the village environment - 6.7. and eEnhancement of the rural landscape. - 7-8.
+Promoting biodiversity in its wildlife habitats. - 8-9.
 Ensuring that Test Valley Borough Council and Hampshire County Council is apprised of the views of residents on matters not within the ambit of the Neighbourhood Plan itself, such as traffic, education and social policies.